Bacterial Infection STD Panel

 - Severe heart, brain and nerve problems that may lead to paralysis, dementia, blindness, impotence, deafness and/or death.

 Trichomoniasis is a treatable STD that is caused by a parasitic protozoan.
-This STD is a common cause of vaginitis (an irritation of the vulva or vagina).
+This parasite is a common cause of vaginitis (an irritation of the vulva or vagina).

 Typically, trichomoniasis is symptom-less, but can result in the following symptoms: